 The Embrace Autism Test is designed with the understanding that many autistic individuals communicate better in written form.
 This makes the online assessment a more comfortable option for some people.
 Moreover, self-reported measures of autism are pretty reliable, with a reliability rate of around 70–86%, according to one study.
 This means that self-assessments are taken seriously.

-In addition to the Embrace Autism Test, Natalie Engelbrecht recommends joining Facebook groups for support and experiences from other autistic individuals.
+Natalie Engelbrecht suggests joining Facebook groups.
+These groups offer support and experiences from other autistic individuals.
 The Embrace Autism Private Community is one such recommended Facebook group.

 Our journey with autism has been one of discovery, understanding, and, ultimately, embracing the unique way Saar experiences the world.
-Today, I want to share our experience with the Embrace Autism Test, a tool that has provided us with invaluable insights into Saar’s unique world.
+Today, I want to share our experience with the Embrace Autism Test.
+This tool has provided us with invaluable insights into Saar’s unique world.

 I first came across the Embrace Autism Test in an online support group for parents of autistic children.
 The idea of an assessment tool designed with the unique communication preferences of autistic individuals in mind intrigued me.
 I hoped it could provide a deeper understanding of Saar’s unusual behaviors and patterns.